 - IN.5.3.1 In order to drive the vehicle, each team driver must: - a.
 Meet the Driver Clearance requirements - b.
-Successfully complete the Egress Test - IN.5.3.2 At least one driver must complete the Driver Cockpit Checks in order to pass Mechanical Inspection
+Successfully complete the Egress Test - IN.5.3.2 A driver(s) must complete the Driver Cockpit Checks in order to pass Mechanical Inspection